Shivaansh/AlgoExpert-LeetCode-Solutions/README.md

-## AlgoExpert Question Solutions
+## AlgoExpert LeetCode Solutions

-Here I am storing all the solutions I come up with to problems I solve on AlgoExpert.
+Here I am storing all the solutions I come up with to problems I solve on AlgoExpert.io and Leetcode.com.

-All these solutions have passed the test cases on AlgoExpert, and I have noted down the time and space complexities as well.
+All these solutions have passed the test cases on AlgoExpert / LeetCode, and I have noted down the time and space complexities as well.

-I'm using Python3 to solve these problems as it avoids a lot of boilerplate code, and also has many data structures and functionalities like sorting, array max etc built in.
+I'm using Python3 and C++ to solve these problems.
+Python3 as it avoids a lot of boilerplate code, and also has many data structures and functionalities like sorting, array max etc built in.

-I have also started adding C++ solutions to certain problems, purely for the sake of practice.
+C++ because it's useful for the gaming industry, and also helps provide a better understanding of memory use.

 #TO DO